 No you do not need to be employed to undertake ATS, but you do need to be teaching or training on average eight hours a week in order to be able to generate the evidence required.

 You would be expected to undertake any CPD that you consider will enable you to meet the evidence requirements, but it will be your responsibility to organise any CPD activity.
 We will be able to signpost participants to CPD that is currently available through FutureLearn, or CPD events the Education and Training Foundation or SET are running that may be relevant.

 You will need to complete a portfolio of all the evidence you have collected and collated.
 Once completed, you share it with your mentor and then send it to us to be reviewed.

 You will need to complete a self-assessment and professional development plan where you will outline your professional development needs.
 You will also need to complete a record of the professional reading you have undertaken during the process and keep a reflective diary that will be an informed reflective account of the CPD you have undertaken during the process and an evaluation of the impact this has had on your colleagues and organisation.
 You will need to be able to demonstrate that you have developed deep expertise in both the theory and practice of teaching during the process and this will be explored in the viva interview.

-There are no set deadlines during the process, but there is a suggested timeline of activity and it is anticipated that participants work closely with their mentors to set realistic deadlines early on in the process.
+Guidance regarding deadlines will be accessible within the Onboarding page in the Knowledge Base section of the portfolio.
+There is also a suggested timeline of activity and it is anticipated that participants work closely with their mentors to set realistic timescales early on in the process.